-The Cumulative Grade Point Average CGPA shall be calculated in a similar manner, considering all the courses enrolled from first semester.
+The Cumulative Grade Point Average (CGPA) is calculated in a similar manner, considering all the courses enrolled from first semester.

-"I" and "W" grades will be excluded for calculating GPA .
+"I" and "W" grades are excluded for calculating GPA.

-"U", "I", "AB" and "W" grades will be excluded for calculating CGPA.
+"U", "I", "AB" and "W" grades are excluded for calculating CGPA.